 Anthracite grey is such an easy colour to match or contrast with fabrics and artefacts.
 Chairs painted in this shade will look fabulous with seat pads or cushions in muted golds, bright yellows, rich reds, teal or multi-prints.

-Share your results with us!
+Share your results with us

 We’d love to see what you’ve done with this colour and finish.
 Please share with Facebook, Twitter, Instagram or Linked In.
+Most of our paints are available in RAL 7016 including these featured items.